Parliamentary.ai

 Groups Affected

-• Online Forum Administrators and Moderators: Face criminal and civil liability for illegal content hosted on their forums.
+• Online Forum Administrators and Moderators: Face potential criminal and civil liabilities for illegal content on their forums.
+This could lead to significant legal costs and reputational damage.

 Full Text